cea-hpc/coordinatool/README.md

  - `hal_size` buffer size used for internal receive buffer, defaults to 1MB like lustre.
 Accepts optional K/M/G suffix.
  - `archive_id`: archive id to request if set, default to any
- - `verbose`: loglevel, can be one of DEBUG, INFO, NORMAL, WARN, ERROR.
+ - `verbose`: loglevel, can be one of DEBUG, INFO, NORMAL, WARN, ERROR, OFF.

 ## standalone client